kharchenkolab/dropEst/README.md

 *  -l, --log-prefix : logs prefix
 *  -m, --merge-barcodes : merge linked cell tags
 *  -M, --merge-barcodes-precise : use precise merge strategy (can be slow), recommended to use when the list of real barcodes is not available
 *  -o, --output-file filename : output file name
+*  -r, --read-params filenames: file or files with serialized params from tags search step.
+If there are several files, they should be provided in quotes, separated by space: "file1.reads.gz file2.reads.gz file3.reads.gz"
 *  -R, --reads-output: print count matrix for reads and don't use UMI statistics
 *  -q, --quiet : disable logs
 *  -V, --velocyto : save separate count matrices for exons, introns and exon/intron spanning reads